NIKHILPEDDI45/GKBLabs/README.md

 **4.set up and run**

-1.Download zip file called GKBLABSAssignmnet.
+i.Download zip file called GKBLABSAssignmnet.

-2.TO validate and insert record in to the database you have to run the JSP file called "UserInputForm".
+ii.TO validate and insert record in to the database you have to run the JSP file called "UserInputForm".

-3.Download Tomcat10 server to run the project in localhost.
+iii.Download Tomcat10 server to run the project in localhost.

-4.To run the **UserInputForm.jsp** file we have to select the option called Run which on the top the IDE, We will have green button or select the project and right click on the project then you will get an option called run as in that you have to select run on server.
+iv.To run the **UserInputForm.jsp** file we have to select the option called Run which on the top the IDE, We will have green button or select the project and right click on the project then you will get an option called run as in that you have to select run on server.
 If you are doing it for the first time then we have select the option called manually define new server in that we have to select